-Today we will discuss some of the Space Science’s Heroes (includes both he and she); though they may not be that popular as many astronauts but their work has been guiding light for further development of space science.
+Today we will discuss some of Space Science’s Heroes (includes both he and she); though they may not be as popular as many astronauts, their work has been guiding light for further development of space science.

 John Houbolt: Advocate for Lunar Orbit Rendezvous

 Initially, the great minds of American space science, including Wernher von Braun, favored a huge rocket and direct flight to get to the moon and back.
 They intended to send a vehicle the size of Atlas to the moon with absolutely zero help and land it backward.
 John Houbolt said, ‘It cannot be done.’

 Instead, Houbolt proposed sending a craft up into space that would orbit the moon and include a smaller vehicle that could land there and return to the “mother ship.”